KalRSilva/KalRSilva/README.md

 I started my programming journey with Python, but eventually found my passion for coding in Java.
 In recent months, Java Spring has become my primary focus, motivating me to pursue a career in Backend Development.

+For the past year I have been working as a *Support Analyst*.

 My experience includes:

 ∙Restful APIs